drmytek/HX35/README.md

 * via [HX3.5 Editor with old Extension Board mk4](http://wiki.keyboardpartner.de/index.php?title=HX3.5_Update_by_FTDI_or_Extension_Board_mk4#Extension_Board_mk4_connection) (Windows operating system required)
 * via [SD Card and SD Card slot adaptor](http://wiki.keyboardpartner.de/index.php?title=HX3.5_SD_Card_Usage), available separately (access to board connectors required)

+<b>Important</b>

 Parts to be updated from previous version are mentioned in headline.

+Update "Firmware file only" from HX3.5 Editor's "Update/Finalize Panel" necessary if updating from 5.2 and up.
+Update Scan Driver if using MIDI input with masterkeyboards (will handle split itself).
+If you want to retain previous split function (affects sound generator), do not update Scan Driver or use #16 (enclosed).

+If updating from firmware version below 5.2, use "Firmware/EEPROM Update" from HX3.5 Editor's "Update/Finalize Panel".
+Voice Presets will be lost.

+After updating firmware, <b>run appropriate INI file for your product</b> (config_xxx.ini) by clicking "Execute INI" in HX3.5 Editor's "Update/Finalize Panel".
+For DIY organ installations, adjusting of "System Inits" params may be necessary.

+Additional update installations are noted in the Changelog.

 ### Changelog

+<b>10/13/2018</b> Firmware #5.401, DSP #01.09 (with GM voices) and #11.09 (no GM, but more reverb algorithms)

+* DSP: 3-Band Equalizer added with parametric mid control, available from MenuPanel and HX3.5 Editor parameters "Volume Pots" resp.
+"Trim Pots".
+Equalizer affects both Rotary simulation as well as Leslie (R) output on extension board.

+Please update DSP with USB connection by clicking "Start DFU" in HX3.5 Editor's "Update/Finalize Panel" as well as firmware file.

 <b>10/13/2018</b> Firmware 5.301, Scan Driver #17

 * Scan Driver: Split will affect local keyboard only.
 Split will have no effect on MIDI input.
 * Firmware: Bugfix, SysEx communication (i.e. HX3.5 Editor connection) fails on MIDI channels different from 1

-Only "Firmware Update" (no EEPROM) necessary if updating from 5.105 and up.
-Update Scan Driver if using MIDI input with masterkeyboards (will handle split itself).
-If you want to retain previous split function (affects sound generator), do not update Scan Driver or use #16 (enclosed).

 <b>09/19/2018</b> Firmware 5.300